Luos-io/Examples/README.md

 #### Prototyping boards projects

-Most of the projects are Luos prototyping boards (see [Protyping boards section](https://docs.luos.io/pages/prototyping_boards/proto-boards.html) in documentation).
+Most of the projects are Luos prototyping boards (see [Demonstration boards section](https://docs.luos.io/pages/demo_boards/demo-boards.html) in documentation).

 #### Electronics basis

 The folder `0_electronics_basis` contains hardwares librairies used by Luos to inspire you to create your own designs:
- - **L0**: The base board for using Luos [prototyping boards](https://docs.luos.io/pages/prototyping_boards/proto-boards.html).
+ - **L0**: The base board for using Luos [demonstration boards](https://docs.luos.io/pages/demo_boards/demo-boards.html).
  - **STm32f0_disco_luos_shield**: a debugging shield equivalent to an L0 for STM32F072B-DISCO dev board.
  - **Breakout_board**: a small add-on board to make any board compatible with Luos.
  - **wiring_and_power**: a set of projects for Luos wires and power input boards.